-Non-wheeled walking frame – these may have an adjustable height and can be made of different materials.
-They are usually a lightweight metal alloy, but make sure the walking frame is light enough for you to lift and move forward easily.
+Non-wheeled walking frame – these may have an adjustable height.
+They are usually made from a lightweight metal alloy, but make sure the walking frame is light enough for you to lift and move forward easily.

 Collapsible or folding walking frames – these are easy to store either at home or in the car when travelling.